ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2017-02-12-gapminder-ph.md

 category: projects
 comments: true
 author: "LJ MIRANDA"
-description: "A tribute to Hans Rosling's Gapminder chart, applied in the Philippine context."
+summary: "A tribute to Hans Rosling's Gapminder chart, applied in the Philippine context."
+tags: [data visualization, gap minder, philippines, han rosling]
 ---

 <br> In honor of Hans Rosling, who passed away last week, I decided to create a Gapminder plot for the Philippines.
 So here